kelvinlimwan/Fine-Grained-Image-Localisation/README.md

 ### How to Run the Code
 The main file is "Experiments.ipynb"
 After running, the extracted features are stored in the checkpoint directory.
-Additonally, 'predictions_netvlad_knn.csv' is the prediction output used for Kaggle.
+Additonally, 'predictions_netvlad_knn.csv' is the final prediction output used for the Kaggle competition (<a href="https://www.kaggle.com/c/comp90086-2021/overview">link</a>).